An Indigent Defendant is Entitled to a Court-Appointed Lawyer, Not a Lawyer of His Choice

 An appointed lawyer is “free,” but only at first.
 Court-appointed lawyers are paid one of three ways.
-Some appointed attorneys are paid an amount that depends on the services that are provided.
+Some appointed attorneys are paid an amount that depends on the services provided.
 In other cases, a lawyer or law firm may be hired on a contract basis, and fees are predetermined, not dependent on time or services provided.
 Finally, some defense lawyers are hired on a contract basis, and their compensation remains constant regardless of the number of clients or the quality of services provided.
-In each of these cases, the court-appointed lawyers are paid by the court, a city, or a county.
+In each case, the court-appointed lawyers are paid by the court, a city, or a county.

 You will be ordered to reimburse the court for the cost or a portion of the cost of the appointed lawyer once your case is completed.
 In other words, there may not be an upfront fee for a court-appointed lawyer; however, the indigent defendant is then ordered to reimburse the government for the cost of the lawyer when the case is over.
 The biggest concern for individuals who utilize the services of appointed counsel is that they can be held in contempt or charged with a probation violation if the appointed lawyers are not repaid.

 What is the difference between a court-appointed lawyer and a retained criminal defense attorney?

 Depending on the circumstances, there may be a significant difference in the quality of legal representation between an appointed lawyer and retained counsel.
 A defense lawyer’s talent, experience, aggressiveness, and reputation will likely make a huge difference in resolving a case.
 A top lawyer may achieve a dismissal compared to a conviction following the appointment of a less effective lawyer.
 Similarly, an excellent attorney can be the difference between a jail or prison sentence and a sentence without incarceration.